eehitchcock/100_readings/mjr/romance/king_horn.md

 #King Horn

+- __Topics__: speech (less than in the a. n.; the saracens here don't need translators; king horn's own body speaks for itself); religion and wonder (emphasized from the more secular, historical a-n); _horn has one more rib here_ - a memorable detail, both non-linguistic, or non-verbal, and religiously charged.

 ##Introduction

 - probably the __oldest surviving__ middle english romance - written at the end of s. xiii (1270~?).